Skip to content

 Here’s how bundle pricing is good for clients and for your business:

-Bundling your services is a good idea because you can easily upsell a single service.
+Bundling your services is a good idea because it makes it easier to upsell a single service.
 For example, a residential cleaning client might be happy to throw in laundry service, too.

 This keeps your clients happy because they know they’re getting a good deal—even though bundling also makes each cleaning job more profitable for you.